nottagg/ml-infra-build/README.md

 A webapp for submitting images of a plant via direct upload or a POST request to determine what disease the plant has.
-Based on the PlantVillage Dataset (https://www.kaggle.com/datasets/emmarex/plantdisease/data)
+Based on the https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset/data